gladykov/crowdlaw/README.md

 ## What is this?

 Tool to collaboratively create law, so anybody can do it.
 You can write new and edit existing documents, and you can use it for any other purpose.
-It uses Git under the hood.
+In other words - Git addon.

 ## Why ?